baby bath stuff

 • Safety Skills: Make sure they understand basic water safety rules, like staying seated and avoiding slips.

 • Supervision: Even when they start bathing alone, keep an ear out and check in regularly.
+Many families institute a "door stays open" policy during this transition so parents can easily hear what's going on.

 • Confidence: Your child should feel comfortable managing their bath routine, including washing and rinsing properly.